apollographql/apollo-kotlin-execution/Writerside/topics/schema.md

 # Generating a schema

-Apollo Kotlin Execution uses KSP to parse your Kotlin code and generate a matching GraphQL graph.
+Apollo Kotlin Execution uses KSP to parse your Kotlin code and generate a matching GraphQL schema.

 To identify a graph, the Kotlin code must contain exactly one `@GraphQLQuery` class and at most one optional  `@GraphQLMutation` and `@GraphQLSubscription` classes: